a-float/morello/README.md

+# Morello
-A TODO app created using React with MaterialUI
+A todo app created using React with MaterialUI

+Features:
+- drag and drop to move tasks between the columns
+- theme customization
+- tags customization
+- multiple todo sheets

 Usage:
-`npm start`
+`npm start` to run the app